westh/noon-cph-slack-bot/README.md

    FULL_NOON_DAYS=monday,friday
    ```

    Note that the `FULL_NOON_DAYS` variable is comma delimited and that the days are in English.
 It is assumed that all other days are Green Noon days.
-Also, you can specify getting the menu in Danish instead of English by setting `LANGUAGE=da`.
+Also, you can specify getting the menu in Danish instead of English by setting `LANGUAGE=da` as well as set whether to upload a PNG instead of a PDF by setting `SHOULD_CONVERT_TO_IMAGE=true`.

 4. Run `$ yarn start`, `$ npm run start`, or `$ node main.js`